marinakharitonova/about-cats/README.md

-## Cats App
+## About cats

-Cats app is a desktop web application containing information about cats.
+About cats is a desktop web application containing information about cats.
 You can view cat images, add images to favorites, vote for your favorite image, and upload your own cat images.

 This is a [Next.js](https://nextjs.org/) project written in [Typescript](https://www.typescriptlang.org/).